Pregnancy and Postnatal Supplements: An Evidence Based Guide

 Folic acid is the single most important preconception and early pregnancy supplement.
 A landmark randomised controlled trial demonstrated that folic acid supplementation reduces the risk of neural tube defects (NTDs) such as spina bifida by more than 70%.
 This finding has been replicated across multiple studies and is the basis for universal supplementation recommendations worldwide.

 The recommended dose is 400 micrograms (0.4mg) daily, starting at least one month before conception and continuing through the first 12 weeks of pregnancy.
-Women with a higher risk of NTDs (previous affected pregnancy, diabetes, BMI over 30, or taking anti-epileptic medication) are typically advised to take 5mg daily under medical guidance.
+Women with a higher risk of NTDs (previous affected pregnancy, diabetes, BMI over 30, or taking anti-epileptic medication) are typically advised to take 5mg daily under medical guidance from the NHS.

 You may have seen marketing claims that methylfolate (5-MTHF) is superior to folic acid, particularly for women with MTHFR gene variants.
-It is important to be honest about this: there are currently no randomised controlled trials demonstrating that methylfolate is more effective than folic acid for preventing neural tube defects in any genotype.
-The CDC states that people with MTHFR variants can process folic acid effectively.
-That said, methylfolate is the bioactive form and is a reasonable choice if you prefer it.
+The honest position is that there are currently no randomised controlled trials demonstrating that methylfolate is more effective than folic acid for preventing neural tube defects in any genotype.
+The CDC states that people with MTHFR variants can process folic acid effectively, but methylfolate is the bioactive form and is a reasonable choice if you prefer it.

 Iron deficiency anaemia is common during pregnancy as blood volume increases by up to 50%.
 However, the approach to iron supplementation has become more nuanced as research has progressed.
 Routine iron supplementation for all pregnant women is no longer recommended in the UK; instead, the NHS advises testing and supplementing based on individual need.